fuglaro/filet-cloud/README.md

 This project attempts to make a sophisticated personal cloud storage solution similar to the google-drive ecosystem, using the design philosophies of the filet project series.
 This project, like others in the series, aggressively pushes for code minimalism and the essence of simplicity.

+A core part of this project is the SFTP webserver from the filet project series (https://github.com/fuglaro/filet-cloud-web)

 It will target a single build running on a Raspberry Pi.

 ## Hardware